Using Reclaimed Wood in Your Home

 Some of our favorite applications of reclaimed wood are fabricated in our cabinet shop.
-Bathroom vanities, bakers table and ceiling beams as featured here.
+Bathroom vanities, baker’s table, and ceiling beams as featured here.
 Read more here from Manomin Resawn Timbers on selecting and adding reclaimed beams to your ceiling.

 Other Uses for Remnant Pieces

-Often when ordering in timbers for larger projects such as beams, cabinets, flooring, we can find remnant pieces to be repurposed in other areas of your home.
-Open shelving, wood bench tops in mudrooms, hood mantle or a butcher block top for your kitchen to contrast other countertop materials such as quartz.
+Often when ordering in timbers for larger projects such as beams, cabinets, and flooring, we can find remnant pieces to be repurposed in other areas of your home.
+Open shelving, wood bench tops in mudrooms, hood mantle, or a butcher block top for your kitchen to contrast other countertop materials such as quartz.

-While there are cost implications to premier reclaimed options, these can often be mitigated by making the investment as an added decor element in combination with function.
+While there are cost implications to premier reclaimed options, these can often be mitigated by making the investment with an added decor element in combination with function.
 Reallocating your budget to a timeless aesthetic when done correctly, may save you costs in the long run.
 We hope you’ve been inspired by a few of our favorite spaces showing some of these unique elements, easy to use in everyday homes.

 Interested in connecting about your home renovation?